 We are a clinical-stage biopharmaceutical company committed to discovering, developing and commercializing products targeting inflammation, coagulopathies and disorders of the central nervous system.
-Our most clinically advanced potential products, which we refer to as products, are derived from our proprietary PharmacoSurgeryTM platform designed to improve clinical outcomes of patients undergoing ophthalmological, arthroscopic, urological and other surgical and medical procedures.
-Our efforts are devoted to conducting research and development of our products, to developing our patent portfolio and to raising equity capital.
+Our most clinically advanced product, OMS302 for lens replacement surgery, is derived from our proprietary PharmacoSurgery® platform that is designed to improve clinical outcomes of patients undergoing ophthalmological, arthroscopic, urological and other surgical and medical procedures.
+Our efforts are devoted to conducting research and development of our products, developing our patent portfolio, raising capital and commercializing our products.